|

 and every offense.

-The first volunteer fire company was formed on
+The first Shreveport volunteer fire company was formed on

 two wheel hose cart and a small hand pumper.
 The hand pumper when used had to be operated by two men.